Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Experiments

 Fig.s \ref{fig:outlier_rt_tp}(a)-(b) depict the performance of HCTN in terms of MAE across varying levels of outlier removal ($\lambda=0$ to $\lambda=10$, in 2\% intervals) on the test datasets corresponding to D1 and D2, with varying training densities.
 Key observations indicate that as $\lambda$ increased, more outliers were detected and removed from the test datasets, leading to improved performance of HCTN.
 However, the rate of improvement gradually decreased across all cases.
 The initial 2\% outlier removal yielded substantial performance gains, with average MAE improvements of 10.53\% for the D1 dataset and 34.80\% for the D2 dataset.
 In contrast, the performance gains became less pronounced in the final 2\% of outlier removal (from 8\% to 10\%), with only 4.65\% and 14.45\% average improvements in MAE for D1 and D2, respectively.

-Analysis of the impact of outliers on HCTN performance showed that removing outliers significantly improved predictions, especially in the early stages.
-However, as more outliers were removed, the rate of improvement slowed, indicating diminishing returns as the data became cleaner.
-Notably, the most substantial improvements occurred with up to 6\% removal, indicating that further removal offered limited additional benefits.
+Analysis of the impact of outliers on HCTN performance showed that removing outliers significantly improved predictions, with the largest gains observed up to 6\% removal.
+Beyond this point, improvements taper off, indicating diminishing returns as the data becomes cleaner.